Strong Dependence of Type Ia Supernova Standardization on the Local Specific Star Formation Rate

-All of the derived quantities used for this analysis are given in Table~\ref{tab:data}. \com{In addition, online \footnote{http://snfactory.lbl.gov/snf/data} we provide the H$\alpha$\ spectrum of the host galaxy within a 1~kpc aperture, the samples from the posteriors used for the H$\alpha$ and stellar mass measurements, along with summary plots\footnote{These plots show the H$\alpha$ fits as in Fig.~\ref{fig:hafit}, the stellar mass fits as in Fig.~\ref{fig:mass_measurement} and the LsSFR samples as in Fig.~\ref{fig:lssfr_samplers} for all SNe.}. } The lightcurve parameters are derived using the \salt{} fitter \citep{guy_2007, betoule_2014}.
-We use \com{relative distances determined from} the redshifts to convert SN~Ia fluxes to relative luminosities.
+All of the derived quantities used for this analysis are given in Table~\ref{tab:data}.
+In addition, online \footnote{http://snfactory.lbl.gov/snf/data} we provide the H$\alpha$\ spectrum of the host galaxy within a 1~kpc aperture, the samples from the posteriors used for the H$\alpha$ and stellar mass measurements, along with summary plots\footnote{These plots show the H$\alpha$ fits as in Fig.~\ref{fig:hafit}, the stellar mass fits as in Fig.~\ref{fig:mass_measurement} and the LsSFR samples as in Fig.~\ref{fig:lssfr_samplers} for all SNe.}.

+The lightcurve parameters were derived using the \salt{} fitter \citep{guy_2007, betoule_2014}.
+We used relative distances determined from the redshifts to convert SN~Ia fluxes to relative luminosities.
 Host-galaxy redshifts come from \cite{childress_2013}, the measurement of H$\alpha$ wavelengths presented here, or the literature.
 These redshifts are accurate to better than $\sigma_z = 0.001$.